floatdrop/gulp-bem/readme.md

 ## API

-### bem.blocks([levels])
+### bem.objects([levels])

-It will emit all blocks from levels directories as [BEM objects](https://github.com/floatdrop/bem-object).
-Level is a directory, that contains blocks.
+It will emit all [BEM objects](https://github.com/floatdrop/bem-object) from levels directories.

 ###### levels
 Type: `String` or `Array`
 Default: `process.cwd()`

-Optional level or list of levels to load blocks from.
+Optional level or list of levels to load BEM objects from.
 If omitted - current directory is used as default level.

 ### bem.tree()